rd11490/NBA-Play-By-Play-Example/README.md

 ```

 Grab the period and time of second event in each period(the first event is always the Start of Period event
+note: I know there are better ways to do this such as filtering start of period events, but this was the first I thought of.
 ```
 times = periods_and_time.groupby(by='PERIOD').head(2).groupby(by='PERIOD').tail(1)[['PERIOD', 'TIME']].values
 ```